digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/app-builder/walkthrough/sharing-apps.md

 You can share the application with external users via a user-friendly, accessible URL.

 - Click the `Share` button on the top-bar.
-- In the Share modal, toggle on `Make application public` to allow access without a ToolJet login.
+- In the Share modal, toggle on `Make application public` to allow access without a JumpStart login.
 - Edit the default URL slug to a more memorable and relevant one for easier access.
 - Copy the newly customized URL and distribute it to your intended audience.